blackice5514/QuickAp/README.md

 2) Let you choose the name of your wifi hotspot.

-3) if a security have been chosen you will be able to change the password in this menu.
+3) if a security has been chosen you will be able to change the password in this menu.

 4) Let you choose the security protection that you want to use with the access point. (wpa/wpa2/wep)